shalvah/DownloadThisVideo/README.md

 #### retryFailedTasks
 This re-publishes failed tasks (stored in Redis) as a new SNS message.
 For now, it can only be triggered manually.

-# Supporters
-These folks help to keep this running.
-If you've benefited from this work and would like to help keep it running, consider [supporting me on Patreon](https://www.patreon.com/shalvah).

-- Sharee
-- Luca Turgut
-- Xavier Brown